RicardoEgas/BballGeeks/README.md

 ##  Acknowledgments

-I would like to thank Microverse!
+I would like to credit to the original designer Nelson Sakwa in Behance and I would like to thank Microverse!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>